-1.1 Ollie has a deep understanding of the maths that he teaches you.
-He really ‘knows his stuff’.
+1.1 This teacher has a deep understanding of the maths that they teach you.
+They really ‘know their stuff’.

-1.2 Ollie has a good understanding of how students learn.
-He really ‘knows how to teach’.
+1.2 This teacher has a good understanding of how students learn.
+They really ‘know how to teach’.

 2. Quality of instruction (Strong evidence of impact on student outcomes)

-2.1 Ollie clearly communicates to students what they need to be able to do, and how to do it.
+2.1 This teacher clearly communicates to students what they need to be able to do, and how to do it.

-2.2 Ollie asks good questions of the class.
-His questions test our understanding and help us to better understand too.
+2.2 This teacher asks good questions of the class.
+Their questions test our understanding and help us to better understand too.

-2.3 Ollie gives us enough time to practice in class.
+2.3 This teacher gives us enough time to practice in class.

-2.4 The different parts of Ollie’s lessons are clear.
-Students know what they should be doing at different times throughout Ollie’s lessons.
+2.4 The different parts of this teacher’s lessons are clear.
+Students know what they should be doing at different times throughout this teacher’s lessons.

-2.5 The way that Ollie assesses us helps both us and him to know where we’re at, what we do and don’t know, and what we need to work more on.
+2.5 The way that this teacher assesses us helps both us and them to know where we’re at, what we do and don’t know, and what we need to work more on.

-2.6 Ollie spends enough time revisiting previous content in class that we don’t forget it.
+2.6 This teacher spends enough time revisiting previous content in class that we don’t forget it.

 3. Classroom climate (Moderate evidence of impact on student outcomes)